PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 @Immutable
 class AfterpayWidgetAppearance(
     val buttonText: AfterpayPaymentButton.ButtonText,
-    val colorScheme: AfterpayColorScheme,
+    val style: AfterpayWidgetStyle,
     val loader: LoaderAppearance
 )
 ```

 #### Default Appearance & Customisation

 A default appearance is provided by `AfterpayAppearanceDefaults`.
-This uses Afterpay's default button text, the `BLACK_ON_MINT` color scheme, and a standard loader.
+This uses Afterpay's default button text (`ButtonText.DEFAULT`), the `AfterpayWidgetStyle.Default` style, and a standard loader.
 Adherence to Afterpay's branding guidelines is crucial when customizing.

 ##### Using Default Appearance